ctools/ctools/doc/source/users/tutorials/howto/howto_phasecurve.rst

    Upper energy limit (TeV) [160.0]
    Output event list or observation definition XML file [obs_vela_phased_selected.xml] obs_vela_phased_prob_selected.xml

 The selected events as a function of phase are displayed below.
-Unfortunately there is still no clear signal for a phase dependence of the event rate.
+There is now a hint for a phase dependence of the event rate, although this hint is not very significant.

 .. figure:: howto_phasecurve_probphases.png
    :width: 600px